 • New Support Ticket – If you need assistance with your services, you can open a support ticket by clicking

-'New support ticket '.
+'A plus symbolNew support ticket '.

 • Check ticket status – You can track the status of your current and past support tickets by clicking